powrhouseofthecell/Weather-App/README.md

   </a>
 </p>

-> A command line script for fetching weather, with open weather API.
+> A command line script for fetching weather, with open-weather API.

 ## Install